Getting Started with Targeting Xilinx Versal ACAP Platform

 led_count_ip_0 is connected to the Processing System through the AXI interface.

-3. After the bitstream is generated, select the Program Target Device task.
-Choose JTAG for Programming method to program the FPGA bitstream through JTAG to the Xilinx Versal VCK190 board.
+4. After the bitstream is generated, select the Program Target Device task.
+Choose Download for Programming method to program the FPGA bitstream through Download mode to the Xilinx Versal VCK190 board.
 Click Run This Task to program the Versal hardware.
+Generated bitstream will be copied to SD card connected to Versal hardware.

 After you program the FPGA hardware, the LED starts blinking on your Xilinx Versal VCK190 board.